tmcinerney/ddog/README.md

 # dd-search

-A command-line tool for querying Datadog logs and APM spans.
+A command-line tool for querying Datadog logs, APM spans, and metrics.
 Outputs NDJSON for easy piping to `jq` or other tools.

 ## Installation